Prime Minister Stephen Harper and Mark Stabb (NCC), Happy Valley Forest, Ontario (Photo by Deb Ransom, Prime Minister's

 The Government of Canada’s investment has been matched by Canadians, the private sector and other governments, resulting in more than $600 million in conservation activity through funding contributions and land donations.

-With these investments, more than 957,000 acres (387,000 hectares) have been conserved as of December 31, 2013, providing habitat for 164 species at risk — an area almost twice the size of the goal set out at the beginning of the Natural Areas Conservation Program.
+With these investments, nearly 959,000 acres (388,000 hectares) have been conserved as of May 31, 2014, providing habitat for 166 species at risk — an area almost twice the size of the goal set under the Natural Areas Conservation Program.

 Funding for Other Qualified Organizations